- Outdoor Recreation

 Proper food storage in bear country is imperative for the safety of everyone - including the animals.
 The food we eat is delicious - especially to wildlife.
 Backcountry food thieves can include marmots, jays, deer, ravens, coyotes, goats, and both grizzly bears and black bears.

-If you're camping at a campsite or plan to camp in bear country, there are some basic "food" rules that you absolutely must follow for everyone's safety.
+If you're camping at a campsite or plan to camp in bear country, there are some basic rules that you absolutely must follow for everyone's safety.

 If you're in grizzly bear country, you need to be even more responsible with your food items.
 Here are a few additional tips:

 FYI - Improper food storage in Yellowstone National Park can result in big fines!

 Smelly items attract wild animals.
-Wildlife is not something that you should ever interact with because it can jeopardize your safety and their safety - even if the animal looks cute and cuddly.
+Wildlife is not something that you should interact with, as it can jeopardize both your safety and theirs - even if the animal looks cute and cuddly.
 No one wants to get attacked by a bear because they left trail mix in their tent or have their car trashed for a few unsavory crumbs, right?
 These things happen, but when you practice proper food storage in bear country you'll be just fine.

 It's your responsibility to respect nature and to be savvy with your food items while in Big Sky and the entire Greater Yellowstone Ecosystem - or anywhere for that matter.
 Montana is still wild.
 Go and experience it, but always camp responsibly.
 Please share this post about food storage in bear country with anyone you know that will be camping in and around Big Sky.
 Thanks!